argoproj/argo-events/docs/controllers-guide.md

 ### Controller configmap
-Provide the `instance-id` and the namespace for controller controller configmap e.g.
+Defines the `instance-id` and the `namespace` for controller configmap e.g.
 ```yaml
 # The gateway-controller configmap includes configuration information for the gateway-controller